mckeownish/GRO-Up/README.md

-# Ooh for goodness sake, GRO-Up
+# Oh for goodness sake, its always a pun with you, GRO-Up.

 Hate GROMACS' convoluted simulation setup process?
 This is a simple bash program to generate topology, box + solvate, add ions, minimise energy and equilibriate with nvt + npt.